Vantasin/Immich/README.md

 Once deployed, access **Immich** using:

 - **Web Interface:** Enter the URL for Immich.
 Eg. `https://immich.example.com` or `http://localhost:2283`.

+   > **Tip:** You can create a URL `https://immich.example.com` using [Nginx Proxy Manager](https://github.com/Vantasin/Nginx-Proxy-Manager.git) as a reverse proxy for HTTPS certificates via Let's Encrypt.

 - **Initial Setup:** When you first access the web interface, you will be prompted to create a superuser account.